-- Faulty pressure-relief valve: If no water at all discharges from the valve, or If the valve will not close at all, shut off the boiler water feed valve and replace the pressure-relief valve.
+- Faulty pressure-relief valve: If no water at all discharges from the valve or if the valve will not close at all, shut off the boiler water feed valve and replace the pressure-relief valve.

-- Leaking water pipe connection.
-If water is leaking or dripping from a pipe, follow the leak back to its source and repair the connection where the leak is originating.
+- Leaking water pipe connection: If water is leaking or dripping from a pipe, follow the leak back to its source and repair the connection where the leak is originating.
 This requires turning off the water supply to the house and draining the boiler system.

-- Air trapped in lines or in the radiator: Bleed air from a cool radiator by opening the radiator bleed valve at top of the radiator.
+- Air is trapped in lines or in the radiator: Bleed air from a cool radiator by opening the radiator bleed valve at top of the radiator.
 When water squirts from the radiator, close the valve.

-- Water trapped in return lines: Check to make sure the pitch of the return lines slopes back toward the boiler.
+- Water is trapped in return lines: Check to make sure the pitch of the return lines slopes back toward the boiler.
 Adjust pitch with new pipe hangers, if necessary.
 You may also need to adjust the pitch of the radiator with a shim so that it slopes back toward the return pipe.